Taran-op/TaranArch-rice-dotf/Readme.md

-Version Incompatible (dots supported for 0.50.1)
+Version Incompatible (dots supported for 0.50.1)...... just create an issue if u want updated configs and I'll work on it <3